GT-Corp/myths-and-facts-about-programming/README.md

 - False
 - It's better to start the web development without the frameworks so that you understand how those frameworks are solving the problems of not using those frameworks
 - You don't need to learn all of these, one would be enough.
 If you started learning web development without using frameworks, switching between frameworks would be easier.

+### I know X1 framework.
+But the job vacancy says mentions X2(the alternative of X1).
+I should not apply for this job.
+- False
+- Test yourself if you know X1 framework/library how long you will take to learn X2.
+- As long as you know the abstract concepts and have worked on at least one pet/professional project on your own there's a high chance that you can learn another framework quickly.
+All these frameworks are trying to solve a similar project but slightly different ways.
+- Also look for 'preferred' vs 'required' skills on job vacancies.

 ### Everyone on social media hates language/framework X. X must be bad.
 - False